 Cacao has some truly remarkable and powerful transformative effects on the body.
 It should be enjoyed as a treat and part of a balanced diet.
 Instead of reaching for the common chocolate bar, which is loaded with sugar and preservatives, stick to raw cacao or cacao nibs.
 You can snack on them, add to smoothies, or use whole or powdered in your cooking and baking.

 Raw cacao is highly nutritious and loaded with more than 300 chemically identifiable compounds.
-It is higher in anti-oxidants than green tea.
-It also contains protein, fats, iron, carotene, thiamine, riboflavin, and magnesium.
+It is higher in antioxidants than green tea.
+It also contains protein, fats, iron, carotene, thiamine, riboflavin and magnesium.
 Cacao is a high source of magnesium, which is important for muscle and nerve function and keeps the heart rhythm steady.
 It is also a muscle relaxant, associated with feelings of calmness.
 Iron aids red blood cell production, while sulfur assists nails and hair growth.
 Oxalic acid is a compound found in cacao that inhibits the absorption of calcium, a mineral that’s also found in the food.
-So though there is calcium in cacao, it’s not considered an ideal calcium source for this reason.
-However, you get more calcium by eating cacao than processed chocolate, because the sugar found in chocolate takes calcium reserves from the body.
+While there is calcium in cacao, it’s not considered an ideal calcium source for this reason.
+However, you get more calcium by eating cacao than processed chocolate because the sugar found in chocolate takes calcium reserves from the body.

-The controversial ingredient in cacao is Theobromine.
+Theobromine is the controversial ingredient in cacao.
 This makes up a small part of its compound and acts like caffeine.
 It stimulates and dilates the blood vessels (the reason why chocolate is deemed unsafe for dogs).
 However, it will give you a healthier kick than coffee.
 Cacao is also high in resveratrol, a potent antioxidant found in red wine, known for its ability to cross your blood-brain barrier to help protect your nervous system.
-Furthermore, as well as containing theobromine, phenylethylamine, and anandamide – the ‘feel good compounds’, cacao is also high in Vitamins B1, B2, B5 and B6.
-These vitamins are known to ease stress and anxious tendencies.
+Furthermore, as well as containing theobromine, phenylethylamine and anandamide – the ‘feel good compounds’ – cacao is also high in vitamins B1, B2, B5 and B6.
+These are known to ease stress and anxious tendencies.
 All the more reasons to enjoy your daily dose!

-Epicatechin, a natural antioxidant found in cocoa, is thought to help shield your nerve cells from damage*.
+Epicatechin, a natural antioxidant found in cocoa, is thought to help shield your nerve cells from damage1.
 Norman Hollenberg, a professor of medicine at Harvard has spent years studying the Kuna people of Panama who consume up to 40 cups of cocoa a week.
-He noted that the Kuna have less than a 10 percent risk of stroke, heart failure, cancer and diabetes, which are the most prevalent diseases ravaging the Western world.
+He noted that the Kuna have less than a 10% risk of stroke, heart failure, cancer and diabetes, which are the most prevalent diseases ravaging the Western world.

-A study dating 2012 found that eating chocolate could slash your risk of cardiovascular disease by 37 percent and your stroke risk by 29 percent. **
+A study dating 2012 found that eating chocolate could slash your risk of cardiovascular disease by 37% and your stroke risk by 29%2.

-Cacao lowers insulin resistance, reduced blood pressure, increased blood vessel elasticity, and slightly reduced LDL thus proving that is anti-diabetic and can help fight obesity ***
+Cacao lowered insulin resistance, reduced blood pressure, increased blood vessel elasticity and slightly reduced LDL, thus proving that is anti-diabetic and can help fight obesity3.

 Cacao is neuro-protective and may lower the risk of Alzheimer’s disease .
-In addition to their beneficial effects on the vascular system and on cerebral blood flow, flavonoids (including Epicatechin) enter the brain and improve learning and memory, by promoting neuronal survival in regions of the brain linked with cognition ****
+In addition to their beneficial effects on the vascular system and on cerebral blood flow, flavonoids (including Epicatechin) enter the brain and improve learning and memory by promoting neuronal survival in regions of the brain linked with cognition4.

 According to a 2008 study, moderate consumption of cacao and derivate products may help extend lifespan, through its unique combination of anti-oxidative and pro-oxidative activities5.

 When it comes to cacao, we love having a variety of options.
 Some days we crave to ‘dip’ into its liquid form, other times we prefer to nibble on it.
 If you are looking for great dessert ideas to impress your loved ones, try nutrition coach Madeleine Shaw’s Raw Chocolate Brownie recipe, which is easy to prepare, healthy and delicious!
 Click here to view.
-Also, check out CONTENT’s own delicious brownie recipe here.
-Both use the rich and versatile Raw Organic Cacao Powder from Kiki Health.
+Also, check out our own delicious brownie recipe here.